MicrosoftDocs/sdk-api/sdk-api-src/content/qospol/index.md

 ## -description

-This header is used by Quality of Service (QOS).
+This header is used by qos.
 For more information, see:

 - [Quality of Service (QOS)](../_qos/index.md)